webarch-coop/ansible-role-systemd/README.md

 [![pipeline status](https://git.coop/webarch/systemd/badges/main/pipeline.svg)](https://git.coop/webarch/systemd/-/commits/main)

-An Ansible role for configuring systemd services on Debian, this role has been designed to be as generic as possible in order to enable to it be used to configure any systemd service.
+An Ansible role for configuring systemd services on Debian, this role has been designed to be as generic as possible in order to enable to it be used to configure any systemd service, by default it configures `systemd-timesyncd`.

 ## Role variables

-See the [defaults/main.yml](defaults/main.yml) file for the default variables.
+See the [defaults/main.yml](defaults/main.yml) file for the default variables, these are described below.

 ### systemd